RetroCro/TurtleWoW-Mods/README.md

    	- Unzip and put the NampowerSettings folder in your Interface\Addons folder: twmoa_1172\Interface\AddOns\NampowerSettings
    	- Be sure to remove the "-master" from the folder name.
 The folder path should look similar to the image below:
    	<p align="center"><img src="https://i.imgur.com/OcKJG3S.png" width="40%"></p>
+4. If using the launcher just enable nampower at the top of the Launcher Mods section.
+5. Then paste this link into the launcher addons popup: https://github.com/pepopo978/NampowerSettings.git

 [Pepo's Fork](https://github.com/pepopo978/nampower)